How an Emergency Fund Gives You Freedom to Handle Life on Your Terms

 Protects Against Unexpected Expenses

-An emergency fund gives you the power to handle these situations without derailing your entire budget or resorting to high-interest loans.
+An emergency fund lets you handle these problems without blowing up your budget or swiping a high-interest credit card.

 Related Video: How to Build an Emergency Fund That Truly Safeguards Your Future